MathieuMorel62/holbertonschool-higher_level_programming/README.md

 ---------------------------------

 ### [Python - More Data Structures: Set, Dictionary](https://github.com/MathieuMorel62/holbertonschool-higher_level_programming/tree/main/0x04-python-more_data_structures)
 #### `General`

+At the end of this project, you are expected to be able to [explain to anyone](https://intranet.hbtn.io/rltoken/gwuqSZXS7ElRbiObQzDcTg), **without the help of Google:**

 <details>
 <summary>What are sets and how to use them</summary>